1. Where is my attendance area or home school?

-20. My child is attending a USD school on an Intra or Inter District Transfer.
+18. My child is attending a USD school on an Intra or Inter-District Transfer.
 Do I have to reapply each year?

 Inter (those coming from outside the USD) and Intra (those living within USD boundaries, but requesting a different school) district Transfers for Elementary school students are valid for Kindergarten through 5th grade.
 A new request will need to be made for students entering Middle School.
-All transfers are approved on a space available basis.
-Other considerations include the student’s attendance record, behavior and academic progress.
+All transfers are approved on a space-available basis.
+Other considerations include the student’s attendance record, behavior, and academic progress.
 Transfers applied for the upcoming school year will not be determined (approved or denied) until the week before school starts and could be as late as the first week of school.
-Some districts require that a new transfer request be completed each year.
+Some districts require that a new transfer request is completed each year.
 Check with your District of Residence.

-21. Are the Intra and Inter-district Transfer request forms available on-line?
+19. Are the Intra and Inter-district Transfer request forms available online?